Version History¶

 - Improvements to existing itertools:

-now handles negative indexes and slices with negative components properly.intersperse
+peekablenow handles negative indexes and slices with negative components properly.intersperseis now slightly faster.
+(Thanks to pylang)windowednow accepts astepkeyword argument.
+(Thanks to pylang)

 Python 3.6 is now supported.